oscarvargash/cirm_22/day_1/README.md

 </details>

 Wild cards can also be used for the begining of files and for strings nested in the name of the files.
-For example we can list only files that start with "personal":
+For example we can list only files that start with "log":

 ```
 ls log*